postmannen/steward/README.md

 ## TODO

-- Encryption between Node instances and brokers.

-- Authentication between node instances and brokers.
+- Implement a workflow request type that will allow steps to be executed, and rollback if something failed during execution.

 ## Disclaimer

-All code in this repository are to be concidered not-production-ready.
+All code in this repository are to be concidered not-production-ready, and the use is at your own responsibility.
 The code are the attempt to concretize the idea of a purely async management system where the controlling unit is decoupled from the receiving unit, and that that we know the state of all the receiving units at all times.

 Also read the license file for further details.